aspectron/dagviz/README.md

 ```
 This will download and unarchive Oracle MySQL for Windows.

+Before running DAGViz, you must initialize the database as follows: `node dagviz.js --init-mysql`.

+NOTE:  MySQL database name used for local blockchain cache storage is derived from the Kasparov API endpoint.
+You can safely connect the same instance of DAGViz to different instances of Kasparov.

 #### Running the application

 DAGViz connects to and feeds off Kasparov API server.
 Kasparov URL can be specified via the `--kasparov` command line argument.